tobias-fyi/challenges/100DaysofX/02-Story/031/031-Story.md

 "You sure it's even worth it?
 Maybe it's rusted shut, or..."
 Mono broke off what he was saying, looking away down the corridor.

 "Or what?
-This part of the bouy is just ancient—parts aren't as smooth as they once were."
+This part of the buoy is just ancient—parts aren't as smooth as they once were."
 Uvet looked blankly at the young boy.

 "Nothing," Mono said, moving to the area of floor Uvet had gestured to.
 "You know a shell of a lot more about these sublevels."